 Unless you're booking a gig way in advance, you have to be pretty lucky to stroll into a club and get a gig on your dream date.
 Before you book the show, come up with a window of a few different dates you'd be happy with for the event.
-(Note here that you need to make sure all of the musicians are happy with all of the possible dates.
-Finding out that the drummer and the guitarist can't make the gig on that day after you've booked is not ideal.)
+Oh, and you need to make sure all of the musicians are happy with all of the possible dates.
+Finding out that the drummer and the guitarist can't make the gig after you've booked the venue, is not ideal.

 Depending on the size of the club, there will either be someone who handles all of the bookings or whoever answers the phone will pull out a calendar and write your name on it (while sounding incredibly bored and leaving you wondering if you've really booked the place).
 Either way, once you agree on a date, there are a few questions you need to ask:

 - How much is the hire fee/rental fee?
-(See more below about negotiating fees)
+(See more below about negotiating)

 - When can you load-in and soundcheck?

-- When does the show need to end?
+- By what time does the show need to end?

 - Are there any special rules?

-Many times, very small venues will not have contracts, but you should definitely ask if there is one.
-As you move into larger venues, you'll often be asked to sign a contract confirming the date for the show, the price you'll pay and any special arrangements you have made.
+Many times, very small venues will not demand that you sign a contract, but you should definitely ask about any sort of written agreement anyway.
+As you move to larger venues, contracts become more common.
+You'll often be asked to sign a paper confirming the date for the show, the price you'll pay to lease the space, and any special arrangements you have made.
 Be careful when you're signing one of these contracts because if the show falls through, you'll be liable for paying them the fee anyway after your name is on the dotted line.